The term ‘sneak peek’ gets thrown around a lot by wedding photographers, but few take the time to explain what it means and why you’d want one!

 Next, pick out or ‘star’ some favorite ones, making sure to select a representative sample from the whole day (that also highlights other vendors’ work and can be shared in social media.

-After the edited images are ready and look consistent, they’ll need to be exported and loaded up into the newly-created client gallery.
+After the edited images are ready and look consistent, they’ll need to be exported and loaded up into the newly-created client gallery that I mentioned above.

 Certain options are turned off there (such as the download PIN, ability to favorite, preset lists, and the store).
 You’ll want those options only when you have the full collection.

 Once everything looks good, it can finally be shared with the client!
 It’s lovely and very gratifying to hear a word or two from you that you’re happy with the images you’re seeing!